Small-area Population Forecast in a Segregated City using Density-Functional Fluctuation Theory

-The ability to recast the Schelling model into the DFFT framework suggests that it should be possible to extend this approach to other agent based models.
-In the field of ecological demography, DFFT could provide a new description for predator-prey dynamics in the stochastic spatial Lotka-Volterra model \cite{dobramysl2018stochastic}.
-In the fields of evolutionary biology or economics, DFFT could give new insights into the success of different strategies such as cooperation by coarse graining stochastic game models \cite{wu2018environment,nowak1992evolutionary}.
-As long as the agents in a given system are driven separately by local interactions with their neighbors and spatial interactions, we expect the DFFT analysis presented here will make accurate predictions of the evolving system.

-Finally, to the extent that agent-based approaches like the Schelling model inform trends in human demographic data, it may be possible to apply DFFT to data sets for human populations.
+Finally, to the extent that agent-based approaches like the Schelling model inform trends in demographic patterns, it may be possible to apply DFFT to real data.
 For example, decennial American census data provides block level counts of the number of people by race and ethnicity.
 Given these data, DFFT could be used to measure the frustration between different races or ethnicities and their vexations throughout the country.
-As such DFFT could serve as a detailed lens into the social and spatial nature of racial residential segregation and be a powerful tool for forecasting the composition of block level demographics.
+Then, likely in conjunction with current methods of small-area population forecasts \parencite{wilson2021methods} using model averaging \parencite{rayer2010factors}, DFFT could potentially generate improved forecasts of demographic changes at the neighborhood-scale.